xiacongyi/xiacongyi.github.io/_pages/cycling.md

         display: inline-block;
         color: #999;
         padding: 2px;">
-        group photos with the local cycling clubs, by the Taihu Lake in Wuxi, summer 2019
+        with the local cycling clubs, at the <a href = "https://en.hlcruinspark.com/" target = "_blank">Helv City Relics</a> in Wuxi, summer 2019
     </div>
     <p> </p>
 </center>